|Elevation Gain||3235 feet|

 My one regret was not circling back to see the Dixon homestead.
 I planned on it after the Backbone but I was so frustrated after the backbone that I decided to head down.
-Maybe I will get another chance sometime.
+Maybe I will get another chance to visit Cheyenne Mountain State Park and see it then.
 Overall I am going to rate this is a hard hike due to the elevation gain and overall length.

 I have added this hike and all of my hikes to the interactive map section you can find here.
 If you have any comments or suggestions on a new hike for me to try you can email me at email@example.com or follow me on any of the below social media platforms.
 Happy Hiking!